A Year of Anniversaries —

 The Museum celebrated a number of significant milestones in 2020 related to the Sit-In Movement and the Museum.

 The 15th and 19th Amendments to the U.S. Constitution also witnessed historic markers related to women's voting rights and African-Americans' voting rights, respectively.

 civil rights museum

 During the novel coronavirus pandemic, a small group of full-time staff members had worked to complete projects re-casting the Museum's operations so that we could continue to educate the public about what we call “America's Best Story.”
 That is to say, the narrative of the Civil Rights Movement, along with the ideas and strategy that inspired it.

 Protesting in 2020

-Intensifying conversations regarding race and racism in the United States — the proverbial disparity between "promise" and "practice" in a democratic society build on civic principles — challenged our collective identity.
+Intensifying conversations regarding race and racism in the United States — the proverbial disparity between "promise" and "practice" in a democratic society built on civic principles — challenged our collective identity.